tarunsolanki91/tarunsolanki91/README.md

 # Hi there, I'm Tarun Solanki! 👋

 I am a BCA graduate currently pursuing my **MCA (Master of Computer Applications)**.
-My passion lies at the intersection of software development and cloud computing.
+My passion lies at the intersection of cloud computing and devops.

 - 🔭 I’m currently working on cloud-native projects and mastering AWS.
 - 🌱 I’m learning advanced Cloud Architecture, DevOps tools, and scalable systems.